 The continued risk of cyberattacks has led to a high demand for cybersecurity professionals who can bridge the gap between cybersecurity and business management.
 The Pamplin College of Business at Virginia Tech offers the following undergraduate and graduate programs designed to prepare students for careers in multiple cybersecurity roles.

-Cybersecurity Management and Analytics (BIT-Cyber) Option
+Cybersecurity Management and Analytics (BIT-Cyber) Major

-The BIT-Cyber option focuses on the use of business analytics and metrics to protect organizations from cyberthreats.
+The BIT-Cyber major focuses on the use of business analytics and metrics to protect organizations from cyberthreats.
 We teach students how to make secure and ethical decisions about data use, keeping IT systems secure, and protecting businesses and their customers from cyber harm.

 Integrated Security: Securing Cyber Minor